ACTi Cameras How to Use Dynamic DNS - NVR IPCAMERA SECURITY

-How to Use Dynamic DNS with ACTi Cameras There are surveillance solutions that consist of single cameras scattered over a wide territory, therefore each of those cameras should be connected to Internet in order to become accessible by Control Center.
+How to Use Dynamic DNS with There are solutions that consist of single cameras scattered over a wide territory, therefore each of those cameras should be connected to Internet in order to become accessible by Control Center.
 For example, the chain stores, bus stops, currency exchange booths, etc.

-In such cases, one of the practical networking solutions is to use DSL modem on camera site and let the camera obtain the dynamic IP address from the Internet Service Provider through the DSL modem using PPPoE connection, which is much more cost-effective than applying for static IP address.
+In such cases, one of the practical networking solutions is to use DSL modem on site and let the camera obtain the dynamic from the Internet Service Provider through the DSL modem using PPPoE connection, which is much more cost-effective than applying for static IP address.

 The good news is – there exists a solution that makes sure the NVR can find the camera even if the camera IP changes frequently.
 ACTi cameras support Dynamic DNS service that allows frequently changing IP be mapped to a certain unchangeable domain name.
 The mapping database and its updating engine are hosted in one of the Dynamic DNS servers, most of which offer basic services for free, such as www.dyndns.org.